 NOW, THEREFORE, BE IT RESOLVED THAT the parties hereto do mutually agree as follows:

 A. PARTIES

-The parties to this agreement are the PPACG, City of Colorado Springs by and through its transit operator Mountain Metropolitan Transit (MMT), and the CDOT, governed by the Colorado Transportation Commission.
+The parties to this agreement are the PPACG, the City of Colorado Springs by and through its transit operator Mountain Metropolitan Transit, and the Colorado DOT, governed by the Colorado Transportation Commission.

 B. APPLICABILITY